room-15/blog/_posts/2015-03-17-adventures-in-espresso.md

 * Espresso won't help you make sure your layout isn't screwed up.
 It programmatically looks up your view object, and as long as it's on the screen everything will work.
 * Sometimes things don't work even though everything is on the screen.
 I ended up needing to use scrollTo() to get a button "visible", even though as I was watching on the screen, it was fully visible.

 So far I've had some decent success writing tests that navigate through my UI, but figuring out the process has been rather difficult.
-There's just not very good documentation (again with the theme!).
+There's just not very good documentation.
 For instance, when my button click was failing, because it wasn't "90% visible", I shouldn't have to google a solution to this:

     android.support.test.espresso.PerformException: Error performing 'single click' on view 'with id: test.com.myproject.app:id/navigationButtonProfile'.
 Caused by: java.lang.RuntimeException: Action will not be performed because the target view does not match one or more of the following constraints: